-Once agreement is reached, it becomes their Covenant.
+Once agreement is reached, it becomes their Accord.

-Regular check-ins can then be focused to ensure that the commitments and expectations on both sides are being met.
+Regular check-ins can then be focused on the Accord to ensure that the commitments and expectations on both sides are being met.

-We are management advisors with experience in business operations, creating high-performance emotionally intelligent learning cultures, inspiring multi-cultural teams, and managing large scale organizational change.
+We are management advisors with experience in business operations and academia creating high-performance emotionally intelligent learning cultures, inspiring multi-cultural teams, and managing large scale organizational change.

-We combine academic rigor with the realities of the workplace and transform evidence-based research and human insights into practical business solutions.
+We combine academic rigor with the realities of organizational dynamics to transform evidence-based research and human insights into practical business solutions.